-The Orlando Magic’s other entities include the team’s newly acquired NBA G League affiliate, the Lakeland Magic, which began play in 2017-18 in nearby Lakeland, Florida; the Orlando Solar Bears of the East Coast Hockey League, which serves as the affiliate to the NHL’s Tampa Bay Lightning; and Magic Gaming, which competed in the inaugural season of the NBA 2K League in 2018.
+The Orlando Magic’s other entities include the team’s newly acquired NBA G League affiliate, the Lakeland Magic, which began play in 2017-18 in nearby Lakeland, Florida; the Orlando Solar Bears of the ECHL, which serves as the affiliate to the NHL’s Tampa Bay Lightning; and Magic Gaming, which competed in the inaugural season of the NBA 2K League in 2018.

 From 1995-2001, RDV Sports owned and operated the Orlando Solar Bears of the International Hockey League.
 From 1998-2002, the Orlando Miracle of the WNBA was part of the RDV Sports portfolio.

 The DeVos family remains involved in numerous charities and community-enhancement endeavors, both in the Central Florida area and their hometown region of Grand Rapids, Michigan.
 The Orlando Magic Youth Foundation (OMYF) positively impacts an estimated 100,000 kids each year, while a Magic staff-wide initiative provides more than 7,000 volunteer hours annually.
 In addition, the OMYF, which serves at-risk youth, has distributed more than $24 million to local nonprofit community organizations over the last 29 years.